txdat/notes/md-notes/engineering/system design/design data intensive applications/book/part 1. foundations.md

 # introduction
 - 3 concerns
-		- reliability: the system should work correctly even in the face of adversity (faults, errors, ...) -> fault tolerance
+	- reliability: the system should work correctly even in the face of adversity (faults, errors, ...) -> fault tolerance/resilient
 	- scalability: there should be reasonable ways of dealing with the growth of data, traffic, ... (~ a system's ability to cope with increased load)
 		- performance
 			- when increase load parameters and keep system's resources unchange, how is the performance affected?